|

 New York City, New York

-Ebonized cherry, marquetry of various woods; gilt bronze
+Ebonized cherry, marquetry of various woods; gilded bronze

 |